Contact:

 Partition wall

 Partition walls structure floor plans, separate zones and provide protection against noise, dust, visibility and fire.
 They appear in structural engineering, industrial facilities and fit-out as well as in deconstruction.
 In projects by Darda GmbH, partition walls frequently occur as lightweight stud walls, masonry walls or concrete partition walls that, in the course of building gutting and concrete cutting or during concrete demolition and special demolition, are selectively opened, cut out or completely removed.
-The choice of method—such as size-reducing removal with concrete demolition shears or low-vibration splitting using low-vibration rock and concrete splitters—depends on the material, structural condition and surroundings.
+The choice of method – such as size-reducing removal with concrete demolition shears or low-vibration splitting using low-vibration rock and concrete splitters – depends on the material, structural condition and surroundings.
+In addition to the structure itself, interfaces to ceilings, floors and adjacent components determine feasibility, emissions and sequencing.
+Clear definitions of goals and boundary conditions enable safe, economical execution and verifiable results.

 A partition wall is generally a non-load-bearing or partially load-bearing internal wall for spatial separation.
 It serves floor plan organization, sound insulation, fire protection, visual screening or climate zoning.
 Partition walls can be constructed as a lightweight stud wall (e.g., metal studs with gypsum plasterboard/gypsum fiberboard), as a masonry wall (e.g., calcium silicate brick, brick, autoclaved aerated concrete), as a concrete partition wall (cast-in-place concrete, precast elements) or as a system wall or glass wall.
-In contrast to load-bearing walls, they can—if defined accordingly by design—be replaced without affecting structural stability.
+In contrast to load-bearing walls, they can – if defined accordingly by design – be replaced without affecting structural stability.
 In deconstruction, partition walls are selectively dismantled to expose utilities, rezone areas or create preparatory measures for conversion and refurbishment.
+Head and base connections, deflection heads and movement joints are decisive for building physics and for controlled separation during removal.

 Types, materials and systems of partition walls